sullivanpt/ng2-universal-seed/README.md

 # Messing around with Angular 2 Universal Starter and ES2015

-A minimal Angular 2 starter for Universal JavaScript using SystemJS
+A minimal Angular 2 starter for Universal JavaScript using webpack
 Goals:
 * use Angular2
 * use universal/isomorphic JS
 * use minimal or no server transpiling (es6 imports are most noticeable loss, but also cause the most debugging pain when transpiled)
-* use minimal or no client transpiling (beyond angular2 required shims)
+* use webpack/babel for client transpiling

+## Notable Branches

+* master - a messy hodgepodge of features currently using webpack
+* webpack - demonstrates minimal angular2 universal with webpack
+* systemjs - demonstrates minimal angular2 universal with systemjs

 ## Installation